darkn3rd/oop-tut/cpp/b10.construct/README.md

 # B.2.
-Constructors (OOP Tutorial in C++)
+Custom Constructor (OOP Tutorial in C++)

+## Purpose

-This tutorial demonstrates how to create a custom constructor.
-The constructor accepts a string, which it uses to initialize private data.
+This tutorial demonstrates how to create a custom constructor that is used to initialize private data members.

+# Notes

+The class is created on the local stack and not in memory (heap).